 III.
 Elective Requirements: 17-24 semester credit hours (23-24 for BA; 17 for BS)

 Free Electives: 17-24 semester credit hours (23-24 for BA; 17 for BS)

 The plan must include sufficient upper-division courses to total 51 upper-division semester credit hours.

-The UTeach option may be added to either the BA or BS degree in Biology.
+The UTeach option may be added to either the BA or BS degree.
 UTeach Dallas Option degree plans are streamlined to allow students to complete both a rigorous Bachelor of Science or Bachelor of Arts degree and all coursework for middle or high school teacher certification in four years.
 Teaching Option degrees require deep content knowledge combined with courses grounded in the latest research on math and science education.
 While most graduates go on to classroom teaching, UTeach alums are also prepared to enter graduate school and to work in discipline related industry.

 Fast Track Baccalaureate/Master's Degrees